 Want to stay on campus and take in the beauty of Mt.
 Rainier?
 Head to the Drumheller Fountain, a showstopping fountain named in 1961.
 The fountain, also known as Frosh Pond, includes a large outer ring of water with a large spot in the middle.

 Follow along the avenue to the Southeast, and you’ll see Mount Rainier in the distance.
 Although the mountain is about 60 miles away, it creates a unique and beautiful backdrop to the already gorgeous UW campus.
-The view is incredible and one of the highlights of the university.
+The view is incredible and one of the highlights of the whole university campus.

 1531 Western Avenue Seattle, WA 98101